robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Something about Queenslanders and rain.

-I switched on the coffee machine with a click—it growled back.
+I switched on the coffee machine with a click — it growled back.
 Too bad.
 I needed coffee.
 The beans clinked into the little measuring cup when the front door opened and talking invaded the quiet.

 “Yes, I get it,” Fiona said.
 “No. No… look.
 I’m sure we can sort this, Leo.”